Get A Quote

 e) You can build and track critical paths while managing task dependencies and workloads.

-Jira is the most simple and easy to use Project Management Tool out there.
+Jira is the simple and easy to use Project Management Tool out there.
 It uses principles of Agile and is commonly used for IT Projects.
-From tracking issues to bugs, Jira is well setup for collaborative work environment and create sprints.
+From tracking issues to bugs, Jira is well setup for a collaborative work environment and creates sprints.
 Here are a few of its features:

 a) You can create Scrum boards to breakdown large, complex projects into smaller and manageable tasks